brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 ORDER BY timestamp
 ```

-We have an initial table containing one column, with values 1-5 standing in for timestamps.
+There is an initial table containing one column, with values 1-5 standing in for timestamps.
 We then augment that table, adding a column computed by a window function.
 The value in the new column is the position of the current row in reverse order so that the row with the biggest timestamp gets row number 1.

 |timestamp|row_number|
 |---------|----------|